searchhub/preDict/README.md

 preDict is based on the spell correction fuzzy search library [SymSpell](https://github.com/wolfgarbe/symspell) with a few customizations and optimization:

-* The fundamental beauty for SymSpell is the Symmetric Delete spelling correction algorithm which reduces the complexity of edit candidate generation and dictionary lookup for a given edit distance.
+* The fundamental beauty of SymSpell is the Symmetric Delete spelling correction algorithm which reduces the complexity of edit candidate generation and dictionary lookup for a given edit distance.
 It is six orders of magnitude faster (than the standard approach with deletes + transposes + replaces + inserts) and language independent.

 * Additionally only deletes are required, no transposes + replaces + inserts.
 Transposes + replaces + inserts of the input phrase are transformed into deletes of the dictionary term.
 Replaces and inserts are expensive and language dependent: e.g. Chinese has 70,000 Unicode Han characters!